ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 You have one key verse collection and two passage collections.

 :::tip
 The collection names are displayed alphabetically.
+If you would like to display them in biblical order, there is a new experimental option for that in the settings.
+It only works if you spell the book names correctly in English, though.

-If you want to display them in Bible order, one trick is to prefix the name with a number.
+Another trick is to prefix the name with a number.
 For example:

 ```
 01. Genesis 12
 02. Exodus 20
 66. Revelation 2-3
 ```
 :::